 After a 2006 report found livestock to be a major climate change contributor, there’s been a global movement promoting vegetarian and vegan diets.
 When it comes to sustainability and health a lot of people are advocating fully plant-based diets as the best ticket to good health and one of the best ways to reduce your personal environmental impact.

-If you use industrialised farming as the yardstick a vegan diet is the best environmental choice to make, but I don’t feel that is the best option overall – here’s why.
+If you use industrialised farming as the yardstick a vegan diet is the best environmental choice to make, but it may not be the best and the only option overall – here’s why.
 Terrible practices exist in the entire food production chain, not just with meat.
 Industrial farming is damaging to us and the overall health of our global ecosystem.
+Most meat replacement products are made from Soy, which when mass farmed, can still add pesticides and toxins to the environment, not to mention eroding soil health.

 The real issue with farming is the industrialised production process itself, not necessarily the meat or the vegetables.
 Mass farming is a process that is laced with chemicals, antibiotics and destructive processes, which can’t be sustainable for our health or the planet.

 As with most things, the solution is often so simple and economical that people struggle to accept it.
-There is a growing amount of research suggesting that meat can be produced sustainably through a process called regenerative organic farming.
-Yes, it will likely raise the price of meat, but following simple economics, it will force consumption down (which we desperately need) and if we concentrate on stopping food waste there will still be enough to go round.
+There is a growing amount of research suggesting the most sustainable meat can be produced through a process called regenerative organic farming.
+Yes, it will likely raise the price of meat, but following simple economics, it will force consumption down (which we desperately need) and if we concentrate on stopping food waste there will still be enough to go around.

 How Can Livestock Help to Regenerate Soil and Reduce Carbon?

-Regenerative farming is taking a conservation and regenerative approach to sustainable food production.
+Regenerative farming is taking a conservation and regenerative approach to sustainable meat and food production.
 It places emphasis on soil health and water management.
-Farmers work with nature to produce food sustainably, they don’t fight against it.
+Farmers produce the most sustainable meat when working with nature, they don’t fight against it.

-The principles outlined in the book are part of regenerative agriculture and could be a solution to mitigating climate change as cutting emissions alone is not enough, we need to minimise excess carbon in the atmosphere.
+The principles outlined in the book are part of regenerative agriculture and could be a solution to mitigating climate change as cutting emissions alone is not enough, we need to minimise excess carbon in the atmosphere and stop widespread pesticide and antibiotic use.
 It means moving livestock away from feedlots back to pastured grasslands.

 Grazing animals help to pull excess carbon from the atmosphere and bury it in the soil through a process called carbon sequestration.
 When plants are bitten off by grazing or browsing animals it accelerates photosynthesis within the plant.
 Every time this happens, carbon sequestration is increased.